Luxury Hospitality Daily News

 After nine years at the helm of the Mandarin Oriental New York, Susanne Hatje is the General Manager of the Mandarin Oriental Mayfair, to open this Winter 2023.
 As she learned from her 25 years of experience, “no opening is ever the same”.

-Category: Europe - United Kingdom - - Interviews
+Category: Europe - United Kingdom - Interviews and portraits - Interviews - Industry leaders

 Interview made by Sonia Taourghi on 2023-11-10